Andre-LA/nene/docs/font.md

 Get the metrics of a 16-bit or 32-bit glyph.

-To get a better understanding about these metrics, see: http://freetype.sourceforge.net/freetype2/docs/tutorial/step2.html
+To get a better understanding about these metrics, read the ["FreeType 2 Tutorial; Step 2 — managing glyphs"](http://freetype.sourceforge.net/freetype2/docs/tutorial/step2.html)

 Returns an `ok` status with `true` value and an initialized glyph metrics if successful.